MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-speech.md

 ```

-You will now write the function that implements the speech-to-text conversion.
-Note that the function requires a working Speech API key, which can be obtained via your Cognitive Services [subscription page](https://www.microsoft.com/cognitive-services/en-US/subscriptions).
+Next, write the function that implements the speech-to-text conversion.
+Note that the function requires a working Speech API key, which can be obtained via your Cognitive Services <a href="https://www.microsoft.com/cognitive-services/en-US/subscriptions" target="_blank">subscription page</a>.

 ```cs